HaikuTeam/animator/QA.md

 Actions

-I can use the stage right click menu to attach an action I can use the stage gear icon to attach an action
-I can save my changes to my action
+I can use the stage right click menu to attach an action I can save my changes to my action
 I can cancel my changes to my action
 I can view a previously written action in the window (correct code is loaded)